ogoudey/Ned2Autonomy/README.md

 The "actually" is supposed to signify that the printed line is the abstraction of the (actual) actions by Ned.
 To "realize" Ned, we would replace these print lines.

-### Credit:
-Code is based off of Si Liu's code for a prior project.

-Ned2_beginner_guide.md is entirely from her project at this point.

 ## Autonomous Control
 Coming soon...